 Google searches aren’t clinical, but they can reflect attitudes and perceptions at large.
 And in the case of heart disease, those perceptions can be deadly.
-Heart disease is the #1 killer of women in the United States.
-In recent years, 300,000 women died of heart disease, accounting for roughly 1 in every 5 female deaths.1 (It does kill more men than women, but not overwhelmingly – 347,879 men died of heart disease in the same time period.)2
+Heart disease is the No. 1 killer of women in the United States, accounting for roughly 1 in every 3 female deaths each year and killing more women than all forms of cancer combined.1 It does kill more men than women, but more women die from heart disease than anything else.2

 Heart disease looks different in women

 It isn’t just search engines that suggest people think of heart disease as a men’s issue; it’s women themselves.
-In 2019, only 44% of women were aware that heart disease was the leading cause of death among women.3 And awareness has actually dropped over the past 10 years – in 2009, 65% of women knew the facts.3 Women of color were particularly likely to have seen a drop in awareness levels, with Latinas showing an 86% decline in the past 10 years.4
+Unfortunately, only 44% of women are aware that heart disease is the leading cause of death among women.1

 Heart disease isn’t just viewed differently between the sexes.
-Heart attacks actually take different forms — women tend to have different symptoms than men.
+Heart attacks take different forms — women tend to have different symptoms than men.
 Go back to those pictures that turned up on Google.
 Chances are it’s not just a man, but a man clutching his chest.
-But women are more likely to experience the full breadth of heart attack symptoms, including indigestion, neck or jaw pain and shortness of breath.8
+But women often delay seeking care or are misdiagnosed because they experience symptoms other than chest pain, such as indigestion, cold sweats, fatigue, neck or jaw pain and shortness of breath.5

 While some practitioners refer to these symptoms as “atypical,” the fact is that they’re not atypical.
 They’re female.

 Supplemental insurance coverage can support female workers